HUMA 3457: Gnosticism

 3. Methods of Assessment

 All written work in this course is expected to be of high quality—i.e., it must conform to the style and format guidelines typical of Humanities courses—and it must be your own.
-To help ensure that these requirements are met, you are urged to visit the on-line guides listed below.
+To help ensure that these requirements are met, you are urged to consult the resources on SPARK.
 In addition, a style sheet of my own design is to be attached to your assignments (see the assignment descriptions below).
 No paper will be accepted without the style sheet attached.
-For additional writing assistance, visit the following web sites: http://www.atkinson.yorku.ca/Writing/tutoring.htm; http://www.atkinson.yorku.ca/Writing/tutoring.htm; http://www.arts.yorku.ca/caw/resources.html
+For additional writing assistance, visit the Writing Centre.

 Missing papers: In the event that papers go missing, it is your responsibility to keep a hard copy of all written work submitted for the course.